PXgamer/Modula/README.md

 Installation of this is simple, follow the steps below:

-1. Clone the repository using `git clone https://github.com/PXgamer/Modula.git`
+1. Clone the repository using `git clone https://github.com/pxgamer/modula.git`
 2. Install composer in the root folder using `composer install`
 3. In the repository, add files to the `public/` folder
 4. Start development

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.